 - Using the purchased Euros, buy 2026 EUR JLR bond.

 - Simultaneously, enter a forward rate agreement to convert the proceeds from the Euro investment into U.S. dollars, using a forward exchange rate at the end of the investing period.

 Here’s an illustration to depict how this would work in real life:

 If the investor looks to purchase 100,000 notional of the 2026 EUR bond, then assuming a price of 93, the investor needs 93,000 Euros to make the purchase.
 If the spot rate of EUR-USD is 1.13, then this translates to 105,090 US Dollars.

 The following table summarises yearly cash flows generated on 100,000 notional of the 2026 EUR bond that gives coupon payments of 4.5% –

 Assuming forward EUR-USD rates for the years, the following table projects the cash flows in USD if the investor decides to convert the EUR proceeds into USD as and when they arise.

 Thus, if the investor began with USD 105,900, and generated USD cash flows as projected in the table above, the investor would have generated an annual yield of roughly 8.4%.

-Hence, for a 3-year difference in maturity, the EUR bond when hedged into USD, generates a 280 basis points pickup over its USD counterpart.
-Currently in the market, the EUR bond offers roughly 200 basis points pickup for 2-year extension in maturity.
+Hence, for a 3-year difference in maturity, the EUR bond when hedged into USD generates a 280 basis points pickup over its USD counterpart.
+Currently, in the market, the EUR bond offers roughly 200 basis points pickup for a 2-year extension in maturity.

 Note that the example above is for illustrative purposes only.
 Actual results may vary because the trade would be based on rolling the EUR exposure on a 1-year future basis.